Hierarchical Relational Learning for Few-Shot Knowledge Graph Completion: Experiments

 \subsection{Ablation Study}

+Our proposed HiRe framework is composed of three key components.
+To investigate the contributions of each component to the overall performance, we conduct a \hw{thorough} ablation study on both datasets under 3-shot and 5-shot settings.
+The detailed results on Wiki-One are reported in Table~\ref{tab:ablation}.

+\textbf{\hw{w/o MTransD-MTransE and w/o MTransD-MTransH}}: To study the effectiveness of MTransD, we substitute MTransD with TransE \hw{and TransH respectively}, retaining the MAML based training strategy.
+Substituting MTransD leads to performance drops at a significant level under both settings, indicating the necessity of constraining entity and relation embeddings while simultaneously considering the diversity of entities and relations.

+\textbf{\hw{w/o MAML}}: \hw{To demonstrate the efficacy of MAML based training strategy, we remove MAML based training strategy from MTransD and replace it with TransD.
+In this ablated variant, TransD is applied on the query set after the meta relation representation is learned from the reference set.
+The significant performance drop suggests that MAML based training strategy is essential for the model to learn generalizable meta knowledge for predicting unseen relations in few-shot settings.
+This conclusion has also been affirmed by the ablation study in MetaR~\citep{MetaR}.}

-Our proposed HiRe framework is composed of three key components: (1) Contrastive learning based context-level relational learning; (2) Transformer-based triplet-level relational learning; (3) Meta representation based entity-level relational learning.
-To investigate the contributions of each component to the overall performance, we conduct an ablation study on Wiki-One under 3-shot and 5-shot settings.
-The results are reported in Table.~\ref{tab:ablation}: \begin{itemize} \item \textbf{w/o MTransD}: In order to study the effectiveness of meta representation based entity-level relational learning, we substitute MTransD with TransE, retaining the MAML-based training strategy.
-Substituting MTransD leads to performance drops at a significant level under both settings, indicating the necessity of constraining entity and relation embeddings while considering the diversity of entities and relations simultaneously. \item \textbf{w/o MRL}: To study the impact of transformer-based triplet-level relational learning, we remove the proposed MRL and represent meta relation by simply averaging the embeddings of all reference triplets.
-The removal of MRL has a profound negative effect on the performance, resulting in a performance drop of 4\% in terms of MRR under $3$-shot setting and 5.4\% under $5$-shot setting.
-In addition, the performance under $3$-shot and $5$-shot settings are similar, indicating that the simple strategy of averaging the embeddings fails to take advantage of more training triplets.
-This ablation study validates the importance of MRL to capture the underlying pairwise interactions among reference triplets in learning meta relation representation. \item \textbf{w/o Context}: By ablating $\mathcal{L}_c$, we remove contrastive learning based context-level relational learning but retain triplet-level and entity-level relational information.
-As compared with jointly considering the context of the target triplet, the performance drop verifies our assumption that the semantic contextual information plays a crucial role in few-shot KG completion. \end{itemize}
+\textbf{w/o MRL-AVG}: To study the impact of transformer based MRL, we replace MRL by simply averaging the embeddings of all reference triplets to generate meta relation representations.
+This has a profoundly negative effect, resulting in a performance drop of 4\% in terms of MRR under $3$-shot setting and 5.4\% under $5$-shot setting.
+The performance under $3$-shot and $5$-shot settings are similar, indicating that simplistic averaging fails to take advantage of more training triplets.
+This validates the importance of MRL to capture triplet-level interactions in learning meta relation representations.